 Dr. Cameron Beatty

-Cameron C. Beatty, Ph.D. is an assistant professor in the Department of Educational Leadership and Policy Studies at Florida State University.
+Cameron C. Beatty, Ph.D. is an assistant professor in the Educational Leadership and Policy Studies Department at Florida State University.
 Dr. Beatty teaches courses in the undergraduate leadership studies program and the higher education graduate program, as well as conducts research with the Leadership Learning Research Center.
-Dr. Beatty's research foci include exploring the intersections of gender and race in leadership education, leadership development of Students of Color on historically white college campuses, and understanding experiences of racial battle fatigue for Black and Latinx students.
+Dr. Beatty is currently the Program Coordinator for the Higher Education Program.
+Dr. Beatty's research foci includes exploring the intersections of gender and race in leadership education, leadership development of Students of Color on historically white college campuses, and understanding experiences of racial battle fatigue for Black and Latinx students.
 His recent publications center on topics that include: navigating racial battle fatigue for campus student leaders, supporting undergraduate Black women through Sister Circles, gains in leadership capacity for high achieving Black men leaders, and supporting undergraduate men in leadership education through liberatory pedagogy.
-In 2019 Dr. Beatty co-edited a monograph titled Critical Considerations for Race, Ethnicity and Culture for Fraternity and Sorority Life.
+In 2019 Dr. Beatty co-edited a monograph titled: Critical Considerations for Race, Ethnicity and Culture for Fraternity and Sorority Life.
 He is a scholar passionate about deconstructing race, systemic racism, and hegemonic masculinity in postsecondary education environments.
+Dr. Beatty recently co-authored two books for the Information Age Publishing series, Contemporary Perspectives on Leadership Learning.
+The first book, Engaging in the Leadership Process: Identity, Capacity, and Efficacy for College Students, is co-authored with Dr. Kathy Guthrie and Dr. Erica Wiborg.
+The second book, also co-authored with Dr. Kathy Guthrie, is titled Operationalizing Culturally Relevant Leadership Learning, and was published 2021.
+The forthcoming book, Engaging Black Men in College Through Leadership Learning, is co-edited with Dr. Jesse Ford and will be published in spring 2023.

 Dr. Beatty is a 2020-2021 McKnight Junior Faculty Fellow with the Florida Education Fund.
 He recently received the FSU Inclusive Teaching and Mentoring Award.
 Dr. Beatty was named a 2018 ACPA (American College Personnel Association) Emerging Scholar designee.
 He completed his Ph.D. at Iowa State University in the Higher Education Administration Program with a concentration in Social Justice in 2014.
 Cameron received a B.S. in Sociology and a M.S. in Higher Education Student Affairs, both from Indiana University, Bloomington (IUB).